APPLICATIONS OF ORGANOMETALLIC, TRANSITION AND MAIN GROUP CHEMISTRY - 2022/3

 Thus, the summative assessment for this module consists of:

 - Coursework problem set (20%) addressing LO1-LO6

 - Open book online examination (80%) addressing LO1-LO6

 Tutorials and revision classes where students can complete specific seen and unseen tutorial problems, integrated discussion and questions in lectures to consolidate knowledge, in-class exercises and examples are discussed throughout the module.
 Directed reading and in class discussion of research articles.

 Detailed individual feedback is given on coursework problem sets, during workshops and lecture discussions.

-- • introduce content from the fundametals to advanced aspects of transition metal organometallic chemistry
+- Introduce content from the fundamentals to advanced aspects of transition metal and main group organometallic chemistry

-- • through extra assigned reading to enable a deeper understanding of strutcures, reactivity patterns and spectroscopy of organometallic chemistry.
+- Through extra assigned reading to enable a deeper understanding of structures, reactivity patterns and spectroscopy of organometallic chemistry.

-- • fully develop the various electcron counting schemes that facilitate the rationalization of structures.
+- Fully develop the various electron counting schemes that facilitate the rationalization of structures.